 Event Description Severity User failed to log on interactively Created when a user failed to log on interactively to a computer.
 Windows Event equivalent: 529/4625 Medium User failed to log on interactively from a remote computer Created when a user failed to log on interactively from a remote computer.
-Windows Event: 529/4625 Medium User failed to perform a network logon from a remote computer Created when a user failed to log on from a remote computer on the network.
-(Disabled by default) Windows Event equivalent: 529/4625 Medium User logged on interactively Created when a user successfully logged on interactively to a computer.
-Windows Event equivalent: 528/4624 NOTE: When logging onto a monitored Windows 2012 or 2012 R2 server or a Windows 8 or 8.1 workstation, you may see additional events with 'Windows Manager\DWM- n ' in the who information.
+Medium Windows Event: 529/4625 User failed to perform a network logon from a remote computer Created when a user failed to log on from a remote computer on the network.
+(Disabled by default) Medium Windows Event equivalent: 529/4625 User logged on interactively Created when a user successfully logged on interactively to a computer.
+Medium Windows Event equivalent: 528/4624 NOTE: When logging onto a monitored Windows 2012 or 2012 R2 server or a Windows 8.1 workstation, you may see additional events with 'Windows Manager\DWM- n ' in the who information.
 This is expected behavior because the logon is being performed by the system.
-Medium User logged on interactively from a remote computer Created when a user successfully logged on interactively from a remote computer.
-Windows Event equivalent: 528/4624 Medium User performed a successful network logon from a remote computer Crated when a user successfully logged on from a remote computer on the network.
-(Disabled by default) Windows Event equivalent: 540/4624 Medium
+User logged on interactively from a remote computer Created when a user successfully logged on interactively from a remote computer.
+Medium Windows Event equivalent: 528/4624 User performed a successful network logon from a remote computer Crated when a user successfully logged on from a remote computer on the network.
+(Disabled by default) Windows Event equivalent: 540/4624 Medium • Mar alla sura User performed a successful NTLM V1 logon Created when a user successfully logged into server through NTLM V1.
+(Disabled by default) Medium User performed a successful NTLM V2 logon Created when a user successfully logged into server through NTLM V2.
+(Disabled by default) Low

-Table 1.
+Table 2.
 Authentication Activity events